doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/best-practice.rst

 ============

 * Apply default settings of the project tables
-* Gather frequently changed options in a file and bind on the command-line (-f);
+* Gather frequently changed options in a file and provided on the command-line (-f);
   this file could also contain QA_CONF=with-user-defined-name.
 * Options on the command-line (but -f) only for testing or rechecking small data sets.
 * Use the SELECT option to partition the entire data set, e.g. for CORDEX,